 How do NFTs work?

-For now, most NFTs are implemented on the Ethereum blockchain as ERC-721 tokens.
+The most popular NFTs are implemented on the Ethereum blockchain as ERC-721 tokens.
 To be able to trade these unique items and build a strong ecosystem of tokens, you need a standard for their implementation.
 Fungible tokens use the ERC-20 standard to make tokens compatible.
 Non-fungible tokens, however, need a different standard because of their uniqueness.
 In order for the blockchain to be able to accommodate NFTs, a brand new standard, called ERC-721, was written.

 ERC-721 sets a standard by using smart contracts.
 The standard lists functions and their parameters which make NTF implementation possible, allowing NFTs to be managed, owned and traded.
 By standardizing NFTs, the developer community was able to create a new ecosystem of digital content, applications and games that use NFTs.
 The unique ID of each token means that no two tokens are identical.